Glen Ord distillery

-Glen Ord distillery is a whisky distillery in the Scottish Highlands and is the only remaining single malt scotch whisky distillery on the Black Isle.
-They produce a 12 year old, 15 year old and 18 year old single malt know as The Singleton of Glen Ord that's available for export only to Southeast Asia.
+Glen Ord distillery is a whisky distillery in the Scottish Highlands.

+Glen Ord distillery produce a 12 year old, 15 year old and an 18 year old single malt The Singleton of Glen Ord that's available for export only to Southeast Asia.
 The distillery won awards for the best single malt at the International Wine and Spirit Competition in 1994 and 1996, and at the Monde Selection in 1996 and 1997.
 However, IWSC and Monde Selection awards are non-competitive and only products that pay to enter are judged.

 History

-In the mid-13th century the MacKenzies of Ord were granted lands in the west of Scotland by King Alexander III.
-In 1820 Thomas MacKenzie of Ord inherited the estate embarked on rejuvenating the area.
-A large portion of MacKenzie's land was devoted to the cultivation of barley, as such he decided to lease the land for a distillery to be built, this would also provide year round employment for local men.
+In the mid-13th century, the MacKenzies of Ord were granted lands in the west of Scotland by King Alexander III.
+In 1820, Thomas MacKenzie of Ord inherited the estate embarked on rejuvenating the area.
+A large portion of MacKenzie's land was devoted to the cultivation of barley, as such he decided to lease the land for a distillery to be built, this would also provide year-round employment for local men.

-At the time there were nine small licensed distilleries operating in the area to compete with, the majority of which were being run by ten-twelve of the tenant farmers.
+At the time, there were nine small licensed distilleries operating in the area to compete with, the majority of which were being run by ten-twelve of the tenant farmers.
 The whole of the barley crop was used in the distilleries as it was the fastest way of turning it into funds with which to pay the rent.
 Water from Loch nam Bonnach and Loch nan Eun flowed to two large water wheels from which the distillery derived its power.
 The water for the mashing was taken from a well known as the Cuckoo Well.

-In its early days the distillery operated under the name of the Ord Distillery Company.
+In its early days, the distillery operated under the name of the Ord Distillery Company.
 It employed 18 people and was founded in 1838 by licence holders Robert Johnstone and Donald MacLennan, who both eventually went bankrupt in 1847.
 In spite of bankruptcy, the distillery continued to operate illegally for a few years before they received another licence under new owners, Alexander McLennan and Thomas McGregor, in 1855.

 By the time of McLennan's death in 1870, Glen Ord was sold throughout the British Colonies, including places as far as Singapore and South Africa.
 His widow married Alexander MacKenzie, a bank clerk from Beauly, who took over running the distillery in 1877.
 Upon taking over the enterprise, McKenzie constructed several new buildings which were burnt down soon afterwards.
 In 1880, he began marketing and selling some of Glen Ord under the name of Glen Oran.

 In 1896, MacKenzie sold the distillery to James Watson & Son, whisky blenders of Dundee, who purchased the enterprise for £15,800.
 The company had previously acquired three other distilleries as they were primarily invested in selling blended high quality whiskies, particularly Watson's No. 10.